 I can personally attest to the fact that I’ve accidentally left the Spectra in letdown mode for several minutes and forgotten to switch to regular!

-But where does the Spectra S2 really stand out vs the Medela PISA?
+But where does the Spectra S2 really stand out vs the Medela Pump In Style?
 With its customizable controls.
 When you turn on the PISA, you can adjust the vacuum pressure with a knob, and that’s it.
 With the Spectra, you can adjust the vacuum pressure and the vacuum speed.
 Why is this important?
 Well, to mimic the baby, during letdown mode, you want the vacuum sucking quickly.
 And in normal mode you want it sucking slowly.
 The PISA does suck faster and slower, but you get what you get.
 The S2 lets you change these settings to whatever you want.